f o r s c h u n g f ü r n e u e s l e b e n

 While the challenge of “older ovaries” persists as our chief problem in IVF practice today, fresh plasma growth factors may at last bring a workable solution.

 Could FertiGen be the answer?
 Can bad egg quality really be corrected?
 Despite switching IVF protocols–or even changing clinics–this usually achieves little when patient age goes above 40.
 Standard drugs have their limits.

 And why does advice on second IVF cycles seem so variable?
 It can be very frustrating.
 Can’t experts agree on a general strategy, a basic action plan to optimize egg recruitment?

 Not really.
 This is because the answer to the “old ovary” problem remains largely unresolved.
-This confusion actually enables a thriving and an increasingly competitive pharmaceutical industry supplying it all.
+This confusion actually enables a thriving and an increasingly competitive pharmaceutical industry to supply us all.

 Sadly, even when IVF fails and additional oocytes are retrieved in a later cycle, egg quality usually remains poor .

 Yes it’s true that donor egg IVF offers a fix for this problem.
 By ‘borrowing’ oocytes from matched donors of low age who themselves have no infertility diagnosis, IVF success is usually outstanding.

 But imagine if there were a technique to dial back the odometer on the high-mileage ovary?
-If this topic draws your interest, the data shared on this site are for you.
+If this topic draws your interest, the details shared on this site are for you.

 Research has shown that older oocytes with chromosomal errors were more often harvested from follicles with the worst perfusion.
 That link between oxygen delivery and cell fitness was intriguing to our team.

 More research revealed that blood flow to the follicles can predict pregnancy rate in IVF.
 Our group also began to see connections across chromosomal competency of embryos, molecular signaling, ovarian vascularity, and follicular oxygenation.

 Because IVF drugs act downstream nearer ovulation, FSH & LH injections typically arrive as “too little, too late” to fix preexisting problems.

 The tissue repair properties in general (and angiogenic effects in particular) associated with growth factors from platelet rich plasma (PRP) are well known, with wide use in other clinical contexts.